diekhans/PrimerS-JuJu/docs/data_formats.md

 * *symbolic id* - string used to identify starting with an alphabetic character, with remaining characters being alpha-numeric, or one '_', '-', '.', '=', '%', or '+'
-* column names are all valid Python identifiers to allow easy access from code; however, sometimes clunky names.
-These start with an alphabetic character, followed by an alpha-numeric or '_" character
+* all defined column names are all valid Python identifiers to allow easy access from code; however, sometimes clunky names.
+These start with an alphabetic character, followed by an alpha-numeric or '_" character.

 ## Primer target specification